AdaGold/weather-report/DEPLOYMENT.md

 ### Notes & Troubleshooting

 - If `npm run build:js` fails, ensure `uglify-js` is installed (`npm install`) and that your `src/` JS is valid for Uglify (ES5).
 If code uses newer JS features, consider a different minifier/transpilation step.
-- If `build:detach` errors about `gold` remote, add a remote, for example:
+- If `build:deploy` errors about `gold` remote, add a remote, for example:

 ```
 git remote add gold <git-url-for-deploy-target>